6. Student guidance and support

 • Students should be advised to contact Student Services when contemplating this course of action so that they can understand the financial and visa implications (if applicable) of their decision.

-8. School/Departmental systems of personal tutoring should be monitored and evaluated by the departmental learning and teaching committee with the results feeding into the Programme Review Procedure.
+8. School/Departmental systems of personal academic tutoring should be monitored and evaluated by the School/Departmental learning and teaching committee with the results feeding into the Annual Programme Review process.

-9. School/Departments should provide adequate support for their personal tutors to ensure that they know where and how to seek additional advice on student problems.
+9. Schools/Departments should provide adequate support for their personal academic tutors to ensure that they know where and how to seek additional advice on student problems.

 These should include subject experts, other experienced colleagues, and the University's wider support services, depending on individual circumstances.